theRTB/GT7ShiftTone/README.md

 ![example v0.78 Subaru WRX STi 2014](images/GUIandPower.png)

 ## Steps
-- One time: Enter your Console IP into the UI then hit Start
+- One time: Enter your console IP into the UI then hit Start
 - Load into Special Route X Time Trial, drive until past the first tunnel
 - Straighten the car, apply full throttle in a gear that goes from low/medium RPM to revlimit in a few seconds
-- The moment revlimit is hit, briefly press handbrake to initiate the clutch
+- When revlimit is hit, briefly press handbrake to disengage the clutch
 - Let the car roll for several seconds to 10 seconds (finish before the uphill section)
   - Avoid steering inputs as much as possible, controller is preferable
 - Press throttle to finish.
 You can now go to other races with a shift beep.